-Children in KS1 classes at St Nicholas will begin to develop skills in programming, using beebots alongside ‘unplugged’ (using programming skills without the use of technology) activities.
-They will also be taught basic keyboard skills, how to use the internet to play games and creating images using both PCs, portable netbooks and ipads.
+By the end of KS1 all children are able to understand basic programming (aided by the use of Beebots).
+They will also be taught basic keyboard skills, how to use the internet to research information, play games and create images using both laptops and I-Pads.

-Children in our KS2 classes will further develop the skills taught in KS1, developing programming skills using computer programmes such as scratch to write code.
-Children will also be taught to use the internet and search engines primarily using the portable netbooks and ipads.
+By the end of KS2 all children will further develop the skills taught in KS1, developing programming skills using computer programmes such as Scratch to write code.
+Children will also be taught to use the internet and search engines primarily using the laptops and I-Pads.